Insoftver/Atmosfera/README.md

 	app/views/devise/unlocks (V2.0).
 		<li>new.html.erb</li><br>
 	</ul>
-	NOTE: At this point of installation, Atmosfera will configure the Devise gem internationalization for Spanish Language as well.<br>
-	<br><br>
 	<blockquote>rails generate atmosfera:calendar</blockquote>
 	This generator will install the Calendar controller its views with the Insoftver CSS layouts.
 It creates the following files:<br><br>
 	<ul>